dbuentello/COD-warzone-match-history-analysis/README.md

 ### Step by step of how it works

 #### Fetches match history
 The past 20 matches for the given user name and platform are fetched.
 Raw data is cleaned up into a list of `MatchInfo` classes.
-Players are also extracted and put into 2 lists of `PlayerInfo`; `playersToFollow` (the team of the given username) and `otherPlayersToFollow`
+Players are also extracted and put into 2 lists inside of `PlayerInfo`; `playersToFollow` (the team of the given username) and `otherPlayersToFollow`

 #### Loops through matches
 For each match in the array the script tries fetching as many players as possible to run calculations afterwards.
 There is however a catch.
 The player name in the match history is the display name.
 For example a players [BattleTag](https://eu.battle.net/support/en/article/75767) can be `Foo` but their display name can be `[CLAN]Bar`.